milesj/decoda/readme.md

 ## Unsupported ##

-* URLs that begin with www and not http:// will not be converted (intentional)
+* URLs that begin with www will not be converted (intentional)
-* Certain videos are not supported as their embed code does not match the URL
+* Certain videos are not supported as their embed code does not match the URL in the address bar